Shopping Cart Logo

 Metals in the tissues vary significantly and many factors complicate the assessment of measuring tissue levels in a given individual.
 The assumption that serum levels correlate with body burden has been clearly recognized as erroneous.
 There is no single test that adequately determines the total body burden of toxic metals.

 Metals are detoxified via the skin, hair, stool, and urine.
-However, all tests for mineral excesses and deficiencies have their limitations,
+However, all tests for mineral excesses and deficiencies have their limitations.

 Thirty days after exposure there is little evidence of any remaining toxic metal in the serum as it has been deposited to other tissues and partially excreted.

 Random urine tests for toxic metals show only what is being detoxified via the kidneys from serum.
+It is an indicator of recent exposure (2-3 days) only.

 Hair analysis for toxic metals, while controversial, has been widely accepted and validated for epidemiological studies by the World Health Organization and the EPA as being extremely useful and cost effective for identifying toxic metal exposures